-In connection with the Business Combination, we assumed from SilverBox warrants to purchase 17,766,641 shares of our Class A Common Stock, each exercisable to purchase one Class A ordinary share at \$11.50 per share.
+In connection with the Business Combination, we assumed from SilverBox warrants to purchase 17,766,641 shares of our Class A Common Stock, each exercisable to purchase one share of Class A Common Stock at \$11.50 per share.
 Such Warrants, when and if exercised, will increase the number of issued and outstanding shares of Class A Common Stock and may reduce the value of the Class A Common Stock.